Exakat 1.3.2 review

 Although they all provide small advantages over the competition, it is nearly impossible to convince anyone about it.
 In fact, however we (and I) wouldn’t change our opinion, it happens that we happily adopt any local convention as soon as they are important enough to keep the harmony in the team.

-• if strict is over 90%, then relaxed is not the standard.
-All relaxed usage is considered a violation and is reported as such.
+usage is considered a violation and is reported as such. - if

 Those pie chart are definitely interesting to visit when starting with a new piece of code: those conventions and practices are the personality, and you’d better adopt it unless you like running into a beehive.